vlinkz/winmin-instructions/README.md

 ### Initial Setup

-When running `winmin-setup`, a [python script](TODO) executes commands to create a libvirt virtual machine named `winmin-base`.
-After the user proceeds through the installation, this virtual is shut down and never directly used again.
+When running `winmin-autosetup`, a python script executes commands to create a libvirt virtual machine named `winmin-base`.
+After the installation is completed, this virtual is shut down and never directly used again.
 This machine works as a base image where all other virtual machine with applications installed are derived from.
 It is important to make this image as small and lightweight as possible in order to have good performance.

 When setting up the vm, the [Windows Emergency Management Services and Serial Console](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc787940(v=ws.10)?redirectedfrom=MSDN) is installed.
 This allows Winmin tools to interact directly with the Windows guest's serial interface and execute commands quickly.